These Women Have Raised More than $1 Million Through Bake Sales — Here Are Their Best Tips

 Never make assumptions

 You never, ever know who will help and who won’t.
-“I once had a homeless gentleman absolutely insist on donating a dollar,” recalls Amy.
+“I once had an unhoused gentleman absolutely insist on donating a dollar,” recalls Amy.
 “Honestly, that felt priceless.”

 Tap teenagers

-A lot of kids need community service hours, whether for school, religious, or other service organizations or honor societies.
-Reach out to local Scout troops or ask at the high school if there is a Key Club.
+A lot of teens need community service hours, whether for school, faith based organizations, honor societies, college admissions etc. Reach out to local Scout troops or ask at the high school if there is a Key Club

 Enlist grocery stores